Cumin and paprika are two very common spices in the kitchen. They are used in similar ways but have very different tastes.

 Paprika Nutritional Information: 1 teaspoon of paprika contains 6 calories, 0.3g of protein, 0.3g of fat, 1.2g of carbohydrates, 0.8g of fiber, and 0.2g of sugar.

-Herbs have been used in medicine for thousands of years.
-You can find a plethora of information about how each has been used for a variety of ailments and medicinal uses all over the world.
+Herbs have been used in medicine for thousands of years so you can find a plethora of information about how each has been used for a variety of ailments and medicinal uses all over the world.

 Cumin is not usually used in large quantities so doesn’t add a lot of medicinal advantages to most dishes.
 Most of the research has been done using cumin essential oils instead of cumin in seed or ground form.
 Though research has shown it can be used to maintain weight, help with cholesterol and diabetes, relieve symptoms of IBS, lower stress levels, and aid in memory loss.